This page introduces my thoughts and experiments with easy to build and easy to install greenhouses.

 May 2010 progress picture above-- The elevated roller is difficult to install from scratch.
 I'll link another 'how-to' page later (here).
 Regardless of weather extremes, a roll-top garden cover will "save the day".
 A blighty-wet summer can be kept dry enough for organic stamina against crop loss.

-Above are shown easy ways to temporarily cover the ground in very-early spring.
-By late April, some ground - warmth can be forced downwards.
-One simply re-uses the "greenhouse sheets".
-This greatly helps outdoor germination.
-It also helps early plant breathing (transpiration).
-It also fast-forwards the weed seeds, bugs, and green-compost action.
-This allows one to manage these things earlier, for the season ahead.
 After warmer weather stabilizes, the sheets should be folded up and stored well out of the sun, for use next year or other purposes, still.
 The sun's UV (ultra violet spectrum portion) is known to deteriorate many common plastics.
-THere are some UV resistant types available, if one hunts them down and pays more for them.
+There are some UV resistant types available, if one hunts them down and pays more for them.
 One has to rationalize low-cost-living along with cold climate living, to take advantage of these benefits.
-Gardening and art can be very laborious.Take heart, it can be very healthy.
+Gardening and art can be very laborious.Take heart, it can be a healthy life style.
 Network with people who encourage one another.
 Make it feel interesting for oneself and for others at the same time.
 Blog about it!

 Note: These pages are placed in the public domain and are furnished "as is".
 The author assumes no responsibility for the use or misuse of the concepts in this series.
 All authorities should be satisfied first, as might be required, by relevant laws, before any building proceeds.